 The Modern Coffee Industry

 This is where companies like McDonald’s and Starbucks started in the 1950s and ‘70s, respectively.
-As both companies exploded and franchises opened worldwide, the coffee house was taken into the modern age.
+Both companies continued to grow with franchises opening worldwide.
+This becamse the catalyst that pushed the coffee house into the modern age.

-McDonald’s (or McCafé, as its coffee brand is called) responsibly sources their coffee beans from Brazil, Peru, and Honduras while Starbucks takes from 30 countries.
+Starbucks has a broader footprint, sourcing from 30 countries.
 As the capital of Arabica production, Brazil is one of the main coffee suppliers.

 Modern Chinese coffee cultivation only started in 1988, in Yunnan province.
 After the 1999 Olympic Games in Beijing, Starbucks opened its first Chinese store.
 We have more information on how coffee preparation has changed below.